 #1: Take steps to effective cash flow management.

-#2: Set goals for the first year of your business.
+#2: Set goals for the first year of your business, and every year.

 Goals are important no matter what type of business you’re starting.
 Set goals and start measuring from the get-go.
 Don’t just measure revenue and expenses, but measure how many cold calls you make, the size of your email list, how many connections you have on each of your social media platforms, how may networking events you attend.
 Set realistic goals in those categories, to keep you “out there” and visible, ultimately leading to more business.